 Before the procedure, your doctor will take you through several preparatory checks and confirmations.
 Your doctor will ask you to know any prescription medication you take, including herbal supplements.
 You are also supposed to declare any allergies to anesthesia or contrast materials.
 Your doctor will advise on any medication you are not supposed to take leading up to the treatment, such as aspirin, a blood thinner, and non-steroidal anti-inflammatory drugs.

 Other checks include a blood test to establish your kidney function and confirm your blood clots normally.
 Women should also disclose if they are pregnant.
 We may not perform RFA Therapy on expectant mothers to avoid exposing the fetus to radiation.
 Finally, your doctor will give fasting instructions and advice on medicines to take on the day of your treatment.
-It is also advisable to come with a driver as you may be so drowsy to drive yourself home after the procedure.
+It is also advisable to come with a driver as you may be too drowsy to drive yourself home after the procedure.

 What Happens During RFA Therapy for Liver Cancer?